NathanLawrence/velour/README.md

 ```

 Since these are animations, make sure you build with an autoprefixer turned on.
 Most LESS build tools either have one built in or that can be installed separately.

+## About the SCSS Version

+To maximize compatibility with Bootstrap, Velour is written in LESS.
+However, as a service to those who may not enjoy LESS as much as the alternatives, the build process for Velour includes SCSS conversion, so you can use it however you like.
+Please note that unlike the LESS, SCSS code committed to the master branch is *not* tested, so you should proceed at your own risk.